OybekDeveloper/OybekDeveloper/README.md

   <img align="left" alt="Oybek's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>
 <br/>
 <h2>Hello, my name is Oybek Bakhtiyorov.
-Here you can see all my web programming work and projects:unlock:.
-You can easily get the information you need.
+Here you can see all my web programming work and projects.
+You can easily get the information you need:unlock:.
+  <br>:email:My email is: programmerroybek211@gmail.com

 <br/>
   <br>